Air Force vs. UNLV NCAA Football Odds, Plays and Insights | November 26, 2021

 UNLV Stats and Trends

-- The Rebels have an ATS record of 3-2 in their five games when underdogs by 18 points or more this season.
+- This year, the Rebels have an against-the-spread record of 3-2 in their five games as an underdog of 17.5 points or more.

-- UNLV's games this season have gone over the point total five times in 10 opportunities (50%).
+- UNLV's games this season have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- When UNLV puts up more than 19.5 points, it is 5-2 against the spread and 2-6 overall.
+- When UNLV records more than 19.5 points, it is 5-2 against the spread and 2-6 overall.

-- UNLV is 6-1 against the spread and 2-6 overall when the team amasses over 294.9 yards.
+- UNLV is 6-1 against the spread and 2-6 overall when the team piles up more than 294.9 yards.

 - The Rebels have turned the ball over 20 times this season, six more turnovers than the Falcons have forced (14).